Aggressive Confrontation At Hampden Clothing Store Leaves Manager Concerned About City's Mask Mandate

 Police responded to Brightside Boutique.
 No charges were filed.

 Last week, Governor Hogan lifted the state’s mask guidelines following CDC recommendations.
-However, he did say the decision would still be up to individual businesses.READ MORE: 2nd Gentleman Doug Emhoff Talks To Annapolis Small Business Owners About How Federal Aid Helped Them Survive Pandemic
+However, he did say the decision would still be up to individual businesses.READ MORE: Maryland To Give Away $40K For 40 Days To Vaccinated Residents, $2M In Total Prize Money

 Baltimore City has decided to keep the mask mandate indoors until more people are vaccinated.